opentapioca/opentapioca/README.md

 Training process
 ----------------

-TODO: make language configurable
-TODO: make types configurable
-TODO: make list of additional properties to pull in as labels configurable (Twitter ID) with format

 Various components need to be trained in order to obtain a functional tagger.
 First, download a Wikidata JSON dump compressed in `.bz2` format:
 ```